 When Should You Put on Compression Socks?

 If you do struggle with everyday swelling during your pregnancy and want to use compression socks, I recommend putting them on before you get out of bed in the morning.
-Swelling in the feet and legs is usually the lowest when you first wake up because sleeping in a vertical position prevents gravity from resisting the return blood flow from the lower extremities.
+Swelling in the feet and legs is usually minimal when you first wake up because a horizontal sleeping position prevents gravity from resisting the return blood flow from the lower extremities.

 Putting the socks on before rising in the morning gives your feet and legs extra compression to help with blood flow from the very start of the day, and thus can help keep the swelling at a minimum.